foxdonut/adventures-reactive-web-dev/client-elm/README.md

     }
 ```

-We've created a mailbox for the signal, passing the address to `TodoManagerFeature` as an
+We've created a mailbox for the signal, `todoEditMailbox`, and we passed the address to
-`onEditTodo` listener and returning the signal in the result of `createTodoManagerFeature`.
+`TodoManagerFeature` as an `onEditTodo` listener.
+We've returned the signal in the result of
+`createTodoManagerFeature`.

+Our external `TodoForm` is now fully functional!

 ## Conclusion